jon-wehner/OpenCarts/README.md

 ### Express
 Express is a minimalist web framework for Node.js.
 A large amount of middleware packages exist that developers can use to streamline API development.
 It is also possible to create custom middleware, such as a middleware function to handle async calls.
 Express only has a basic set of features out of the box, and developers can include middleware to improve the functionality of their application.
 This results in a backend that has only the features required, and nothing extra.
 ### PostgreSQL
+OpenCarts uses the PostgreSQL database to store application data.
+Postgres is an open-source and highly regarded relational database system.
+The system is very well document and has an active development community.
+One reason that I chose to use a relational database over a NoSQL databse is that I felt it was right for the scale of the application, and the enforced schema validation helps reduce data anamolies.
 ## Roadmap

 See the [open issues](https://github.com/jon-wehner/opencarts/issues) for a list of proposed features (and known issues).